-The Transformative Teaching and Development Academy offers numerous learning and engagement programs for faculty and staff that challenge and engage participants to consider diversity, equity, and inclusion as necessary elements of teaching, learning, and work environments.
+The Teaching Transformation and Development Academy offers numerous learning and engagement programs for faculty and staff that challenge and engage participants to consider diversity, equity, and inclusion as necessary elements of teaching, learning, and work environments.

 Spring 2021Book Read

 The Teaching Transformation and Development Academy’s Spring 2021 book read was How We Fight for Our Lives by Saeed Jones.

 This coming-of-age memoir depicts the experiences of a young, black, gay man cultivating his identity in the American South.
 In our continued Diversity, Equity, and Inclusion efforts on campus, we will highlight this intersectional memoir as part of our broadening inquiries into DEI work by uplifting black voices during spring semester’s Black History Month.

 The Teaching Transformation and Development AcademTTaDAaDA) led a campus-wide book study on How to be Antiracistist by Ibram X. Kendi.
 Praised by the New York Times as “The most courageous book to date on the problem of race in the Western mind,” Kendi’s groundbreaking work provides an essential counterpoint in the national conversation about race and resonates in this collective moment of reckoning.
 Kendi introduces—being an anti-racist—sets forth the idea that people can either be racist or anti-racist, and that there is no in-between.
 Racists, he argues, are people who support racist policies through their action, inactions, or ideas; anti-racists actively confront racial inequalities.
 Being neutral isn’t enough.
 Kendi urges us to actively combat racist systems and policies, and provides tools to do so.